livewire/livewire/docs/upgrading.md

 ## Update Livewire to version 3

-Run the following composer command to upgrade your application's Livewire dependancy from version 2 to 3:
+Run the following composer command to upgrade your application's Livewire dependency from version 2 to 3:

 ```shell
 composer require livewire/livewire:3.0.0-beta.1